ValerieVirt/english-for-designers/03-Portfolios/Case-study.md

 ### 🎼 What happens when classical music gets a modern makeover?
-Here’s how rebranding Prague Proms Festival hit all the right notes – combining tradition, style, and clarity into one harmonious visual identity.
+This is how the rebranding of Prague Proms Festival combined tradition, modern style, and clear design – all in perfect harmony.

 # Design That Resonates
 *How Rebranding Hit the Right Notes at Prague Proms Festival*